 She completed her Certification as a Planned Giving Specialist (CSPG) in 2021.

-Shanti lives and volunteers in El Cerrito where she resides with her husband, their youngest soccer-obsessed Berkeley High teen, a "spoiled hot dog" (dachshund) named Digby, and enjoys rare but welcomed visits from an eldest son now attending Chico State University.
+Shanti lives and volunteers in El Cerrito where she resides with her husband, their youngest soccer-obsessed Berkeley High teen, a "spoiled hot dog" (dachshund) named Digby, and enjoys rare but welcomed visits from an eldest son now attending Chico State University and working as a firefighter.